 WHO WE ARE:

-Shepherd of the Lakes Evangelical Lutheran Church, a member of the Wisconsin Evangelical Lutheran Synod (WELS), has served the Roscommon area for almost 25 years.
+Shepherd of the Lakes Evangelical Lutheran Church, a member of the Wisconsin Evangelical Lutheran Synod (WELS), has served the Roscommon area for over 25 years.
 During the the late 1980s and early 1990s, a number of WELS Lutherans had reitred to their cabins "Up North."
 There was no WELS church in the area and so in 1991 they joined together to start one.
 Worshiping in the Roscommon County Senior Center at 510 South Street, St. Martin Evangelical Lutheran Church was born.

 It was in that Senior Center that our church grew in number under the shepherding of a number of different pastors: Pastor Herb Filter (1991-2001) Pastor Paul Prange (2001-2006), Vicar Gary Jurgens (2003-2004), Vicar Fred Schurman (2004-2005), Pastor Doug Carter (2006-2008), Pastor Adam Seelow (2008 - present).